dave-doty/aggie-unterprise/README.md

 | REU CAREER Chemical Computation    |  \$44,062.63 |  \$43,180.29 |      \$0.00 |     \$0.00 |    \$882.34 |       \$0.00 |       \$0.00 |  \$18,750.37 |  \$62,813.00 |
 | DOE Office of Science Basic Energy |  \$15,045.49 |   \$8,642.86 |      \$0.00 |     \$0.00 |    \$760.57 |       \$0.00 |   \$5,642.06 |  \$51,372.51 |  \$66,418.00 |

-[AggieEnterprise](https://aggieenterprise.ucdavis.edu/) is a software system used by [UC Davis](https://www.ucdavis.edu/), whose purpose is bury this useful information beneath mountains of gibberish, resulting in a spreadsheet with redundant, useless entries like this:
+[AggieEnterprise](https://aggieenterprise.ucdavis.edu/) is a software system used by [UC Davis](https://www.ucdavis.edu/), whose purpose is bury this useful information beneath mountains of gibberish, resulting in a spreadsheet filled with useless trash like this:

 ![AggieEnterprise spreadsheet screenshot](images/spreadsheet.png)